The Unsure Stepparent: Building a Confident Blended Family through Clear Expectations

 3. Be an addition, not a replacement.

-Many blended family relationships rely on the acknowledgement that bonus parents are an addition, not a replacement.
+Many blended family relationships rely on the acknowledgment that bonus parents are an addition, not a replacement.
 Your children should never feel as though a relationship with their stepparent is somehow a threat to their relationship with their mother or father, and vice versa from your partner’s perspective as well.

 Your partner should always respect the importance of your children’s relationship with their other parent, never displaying jealousy of your children’s time with them.
 Stress to your partner that they are never in competition with your co-parent.
 There is not a finite amount of love for your children that must be divvied up between them.